-- Find out the amount that you qualify to borrow.
-You can find how much you could potentially borrow by having your home appraised.
-You might be required to pay for the appraisal, which can cost about $300 to $700.
+- Find out the amount that you qualify to borrow: You can find how much you could potentially borrow by getting your home appraised.
+You might be required to pay for the appraisal, which can cost between $300 to $700.

 Should I Refinance My Mortgage?

-A mortgage refinance might not always be the best option available.
+Refinancing your mortgage might not always be the best option.
 You need to determine if the pros of the refinance outweigh the cons.